crazcdll/IDE-Configs/README.md

-# IDE-Config
+# IDE-Configs
-IDE-Config for JetBrains and so on
+IDE-Configs for JetBrains and so on